Thermophysical Properties Research Laboratory, Inc.

 on a new construction and paint it with one of these insulation type paints the building will have a R19 insulation

 value.
 This will not be the case in either application.
 Be very careful of the data being presented and the claims

 being made.
 Many of the R-values being presented are being done out of context with the intent to mislead.
 Will these

 type of insulating or ceramic paints help insulate?
-Yes, to some degree much like a good thick coat of paint but
+Maybe, to some degree much like a good thick coat of paint but

 nothing like the R-value claims being made.